- Withdrawal/Refund Policy

 You may have a Eugene mailing address but not live within the city limits of Eugene.
 Use our address finder to determine if you live inside city limits.

 Eugene Rec’s first priority is the safety of our patrons while taking a class or spending time at any of our facilities.
-All City of Eugene staff are working together to safely host community members.
+All City staff are working together to safely host community members.

 Our protocols follow City, county and state guidelines, and best practices from the CDC, the Oregon Health Authority and Lane County Public Health.